Annuity Training Law

 5. Does the training have to be provided in a classroom?

-No, the training may be either classroom or home study (e.g. print textbook or online)
+No, the training may be either classroom, correspondence, or online.

 6. Do I need to send in any proof of completing the training?